railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 The margin on each line is defined as the quantity sold multiplied by the sale price for the customer less the cost price of the products.
 By default, products are managed using standard price in Open ERP (cost price fixed manually and reviewed once per year).
-You can change that to ``Average Weighted Price``, meaning that the product cost fluctuates with purchases from suppliers.
+You can change that to ``Average Price``, meaning that the product cost fluctuates with purchases from suppliers.
 After product receipt you can add fixed costs, such as delivery costs, in the cost of each product.

 .. index::
    single: module; product_extended

-Open ERP supports a third method of updating the cost price of products using the module :mod:`product_extended`, also in ``addons-extra`` at the time of writing.
+Open ERP supports a third method of updating the cost price of products.
-This adds a button to the product form which lets you automatically recalculate the cost price for the selected products.
+This is through the button :guilabel:`Update` on the product form which lets you automatically recalculate the cost price for the selected product.
 The cost price is calculated from the raw materials and the operations carried out (if the products have been manufactured internally so that you have set their costs).

-Margins by product
+Margins by Product
 ------------------

 .. index::
    single: module; product_margin

 To track margins by product, install the module :mod:`product_margin`.
-Once the module is installed you can see the margins by product by using the menu :menuselection:`Products --> Reporting --> Margins by Product`.
+Once the module is installed you can see the margins by product by using the menu :menuselection:`Sales --> Products --> Product Margins`.

-When you've clicked on the menu, Open ERP asks for an analysis period and the state of invoices.
+When you have clicked on the menu, Open ERP asks for an analysis period and the state of invoices.
 If no period is given, Open ERP will calculate margins on all of the operations without restriction.
 By default, however, Open ERP proposes a period of the last 12 months for analysis.